-The proportion of adults aged 16-64 with low or no qualifications (Scottish Credit and Qualifications Framework (SCQF) Level 4 or below) shows an overall reduction since 2001.
-The latest figures show that in the past year, the proportion of adults aged 16-64 with low or no qualifications has stayed at a similar level - from 11.5% in 2014 to 11.1% in 2015.
+The proportion of adults aged 16-64 with low or no qualifications (Scottish Credit and Qualifications Framework (SCQF) Level 4 or below) shows an overall reduction since 2004.
+The latest figures show that in the past year, the proportion of adults aged 16-64 with low or no qualifications has increased slightly - from 11.2% in 2015 to 11.9% in 2016.
 SCQF level 4 refers to qualifications at a level at or equivalent to Intermediate level 1 and General Standard Grade.

 The data is available at the bottom of the page.

 The proportion of adults with low or no qualifications is strongly associated with age.
 Under a fifth of 50-64 year olds have no or low qualifications.
 This compares to less than a tenth of those aged between 16 and 34.

 In 2012, the proportion of those with a disability who had no or low qualifications was 26%, almost three times the level of those who do not have a disability (9%).
 However, the fall in the proportion of people with no or low qualifications has been higher for disabled people than for people without a disability.
 Since 2007, the proportion of disabled people with no or low qualifications has fallen by 5 percentage points, this compares to a fall of 4 percentage points for those without a disability.